Angelians

 “Did he just remind you of someone, or was he himself that someone?”

 Luis nodded slowly, as if the act would dredge up a memory.
 He leaned forward on the couch.
-He turned his head and stared out the large window in Heinrich’s office, centering himself with the view of the saltwater pond, ringed with rich, green tropical foliage, outside the Institute.
+He turned his head to stare out the large window in Heinrich’s office, settling himself with the relaxing view of the saltwater pond, sunlight glimmering on its surface, ringed with rich, green tropical foliage.

 He suddenly sat up straight.
 “It was him!” he exclaimed.
 “Okay, I can remember.
 It was him!”

-“Good, good,” said Heinrich, picking up his glasses and his tablet computer and typing in a note.
+“Good, good,” said Heinrich, putting on his glasses and typing in a note on his laptop.
 “Now, don’t push yourself.
-Just relax and let a memory come, if there is one.”
+Just relax and let a memory form, if there is one.”

 Luis clenched his fists.
 “I remember he had a . . .”